tuankg1028/aws-ebs-cross-account-backup/README.md

 A powerful and user-friendly bash script that automates the process of creating EBS snapshots from EC2 instances and sharing them across AWS accounts.
 Perfect for disaster recovery, data migration, and cross-account backups.

-## 📖 About This Project

-This tool was born out of the need to simplify and automate the complex process of backing up EC2 instances across AWS accounts.
-Whether you're implementing disaster recovery, migrating workloads, or ensuring compliance with backup policies, this script handles the heavy lifting while providing detailed logging and error handling.

-### 🏷️ Repository Topics
-`aws` `ebs` `snapshot` `backup` `cross-account` `disaster-recovery` `automation` `bash` `ec2` `migration` `devops` `infrastructure` `cloud`

 ## ✨ Features

 - 🔍 **Automatic Discovery**: Automatically discovers all EC2 instances in your AWS account